NeuroByte-Society/weekend_projects/week1_projects/amandapanda00/armstrong_number_checker/README.md

 Line 7: 9474 = Successfully converted to an integer.
 Checked by is_armstrong().
 Output:
 9474 is an Armstrong number.

+Line 8: -45 = Successfully converted to an integer.
+Checked by is_armstrong().
+Output:
+-45 is not an Armstrong number.

+Line 9: -153 = Successfully converted to an integer.
+Checked by is_armstrong().
+Output:
+-153 is not an Armstrong number.

 This file demonstrates:

 * Try/except blocks catching invalid data (abc and xyz).